tjcarney89/swift-tableviews-readme-ios-0217/README.md

 ```

 The second time this function is called, `row` has a value of `1`.

 ```swift
 let favoriteSong = favoriteSongs[indexPath.row]
 // the second time through, the row property is 1.
 This is the equivalent then of favoriteSongs[1]
 // favoriteSong has a value of "Never Gonna Give You Up"
 ```

-When we have a hold of the song (which in this example is just a `String`), we want to update the `cell`'s `textLabel.text` property to equal the value of our `favoriteSong` constant.
+Once you get the title of a song (which in this example is just a `String`), you assign that song title to the cell's text label's `text` property.

-After doing this we have completely configured our cell and return it back to the caller of the function.
-The caller of this function is the Table View.
-So you can think of this as a form of communication between the Table View and the View Controller.
-The Table View calls on this function passing in two arguments to the function, itself and the indexPath.
-The View Controller makes use of this information, configures a cell and returns a cell back to the Table View which is then able to display it to the user.
+After doing this you have completely configured the cell and returned it back to the caller of the method.
+The caller of this method is the table view, so you can think of this as a form of communication between the table view and the view controller.
+The table view calls this method, passing in itself and the `indexPath` as parameters.
+The view controller makes use of this information to configure a cell and returns it back to the table view, which is then able to display it to the user.

+And that's how the table view's data source works.
+Let's take a look at how you wire up a table view to a data source.

 ### Wiring Up the Table View